 and the holder of the protection order may intervene in the application.

-[Section 88 amended by No. 12 of 1998 s.
+[Section 88 amended: No. 12 of 1998 s.
 61.]

 89. Dispute as to terms of lease, Director’s powers in case of

 Where in relation to any premises a dispute arises as between the owner or lessor and a licensee or former licensee as to the terms of any lease under which the licensee carries on or the former licensee carried on business, or as to compensation relating to any such lease or former lease, which the Director considers has an impact on requirements to be met under this Act, the Director may —